Arakelov theory: Results

 in the case of number fields.
 Faltings (1984) extended Arakelov's work by establishing results such as a Riemann-Roch theorem, a Noether formula, a Hodge index theorem and the nonnegativity of the self-intersection of the dualizing sheaf in this context.

 Arakelov theory was used by Paul Vojta (1991) to give a new proof of the Mordell conjecture, and by Faltings (1991) in his proof of Serge Lang's generalization of the Mordell conjecture.

 Deligne (1987) developed a more general framework to define the intersection pairing defined on an arithmetic surface over the spectrum of a ring of integers by Arakelov.
 Zhang (1992) developed a theory of positive line bundles and proved a Nakai–Moishezon type theorem for arithmetic surfaces.
 Further developments in the theory of positive line bundles by Zhang (1993, 1995a, 1995b) and Szpiro, Ullmo & Zhang (1997) culminated in a proof of the Bogomolov conjecture by Ullmo (1998) and Zhang (1998).

 Arakelov's theory was generalized by Henri Gillet and Christophe Soulé to higher dimensions.
 That is, Gillet and Soulé defined an intersection pairing on an arithmetic variety.
 One of the main results of Gillet and Soulé is the arithmetic Riemann–Roch theorem of Gillet & Soulé (1992), an extension of the Grothendieck–Riemann–Roch theorem to arithmetic varieties.

 For this one defines arithmetic Chow groups CH^{p}(X) of an arithmetic variety X, and defines Chern classes for Hermitian vector bundles over X taking values in the arithmetic Chow groups.

 The arithmetic Riemann–Roch theorem then describes how the Chern class behaves under pushforward of vector bundles under a proper map of arithmetic varieties.
 A complete proof of this theorem was only published recently by Gillet, Rössler and Soulé.

 Arakelov's intersection theory for arithmetic surfaces was developed further by Bost (1999).
-The theory of Bost is based on the use of Green functions which, up to logarithmic singularities, belong to the Sobolev space $L^2_1$.
+The theory of Bost is based on the use of Green functions which, up to logarithmic singularities, belong to the Sobolev space $L^2_1$ (of L^{2} functions whose derivative is L^{2}).
 In this context, Bost obtains an arithmetic Hodge index theorem and uses this to obtain Lefschetz theorems for arithmetic surfaces.